cruncha-cruncha/zork1-compiler/PLANS.md

 Food is important.
 The food number e = (total-things-eaten - (day x 2)).
 If, in the morning: e < -5, then you lose 20 health; e < -3, then you lose 10 health; e < 0 then you lose 2 health.
 If, in the morning: e > 6, then you lose (e + day) health.

 Sleep is also important.
-The sleep number z = (total-sleeps - day), and the nap (sleeps during the day) number k = (total-naps - day).
-If, at the start of night: z < -2, then the player loses 40 health, immediately falls asleep, and dreams nothing; z < -1 and n < 3, then the player loses 20 health, immediately falls asleep, and dreams nothing; z < -1 but n > 2 then the player loses 10 health; z < 0 then the player gets a warning.
-If, at the start of night: n > 5, the player loses 10 health.
+The sleep number z = (total-sleeps - day), and the nap (sleeps during this day) number is k.
+If, at the start of night: z < -2, then the player loses 40 health, immediately falls asleep, and dreams nothing; z < -1, then the player loses 20 health, immediately falls asleep, and dreams nothing; z < -1 then the player loses 10 health; z < 0, then the player gets a warning; z > 1, then the player gets a warning; z > 3, then the player loses 20 health.
+If, at the start of night: k > 5, the player loses 10 health but regains 1 sleep; k > 2, the player regains 1 sleep.

-The player dreams at night, but not during naps.
+The player may dream at night, but never during naps.

+The player can only hold seven things lol.

 # Combat

 Weapons have DAMAGE, tools have HEALTH.
 Most of the information in this sectino can be similarly applied to tools.
 Sharpening (using a wet river-stone) a weapon increases it's damage up to it's MAX-DAMAGE.
 Using a weapon might decrease it's damage.
 If damage reaches zero, the weapon is broken, cannot be used, and must be repaired (with sticks and wire, cooked over the fire).
 Not everything can be repaired.

-Actual damage is DAMAGE x (1 + ((health - (max-health / 2)) / max-health)) +/- (MAX-DAMAGE / 4).
+Actual damage is usually DAMAGE x (1 + ((health - (max-health / 2)) / max-health)) +/- (MAX-DAMAGE / 4), but may change based on the weapon and it's target.

 - ((health - (max-health / 2)) / max-health) is going to be a value from -0.5 to 0.5, and it means that the healthier you are, the better you wield a weapon.
 - DAMAGE x (1 + above) scales the base damage from 0.5 to 1.5